While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 Things to See Near Travertine Hot Springs

-Travertine Hot Springs is just one of many hot springs in Mono County near Mammoth Lakes.
-To discover all the different hot springs nearby and how to find them, you’ll want to check out our guide to Mammoth Lakes hot springs.
+Travertine Hot Springs is just one of many Mono County hot springs near Yosemite and Mammoth Lakes.
+To discover all the different hot springs nearby and how to find them, you’ll want to check out our guide to all of the Mammoth Lakes hot springs.

 - Hilltop Hot Springs (Pulkey’s Pool)